- Who runs GEMSAS?

 GEMSAS allows applicants to list up to six medical schools in the order that they would like to be considered for entry.
 They will be considered for their first preference and if they are unsuccessful (based on eligibility or merit) they will then automatically be considered for their second preference and so on, down to their sixth preference.

 For each preference, starting with the applicant’s most preferred course, GEMSAS will use medical school selection rules to determine eligibility and merit for an interview as well as an offer at the medical schools listed.
 Successful applicants will receive an offer of an interview and later, if warranted, an offer of a place for their highest eligible preference based on merit and the school’s quota.
 Please note – a maximum of one offer of a place will be made to an applicant, and this may not be at the school where the interview was held.

-- Will the UK or Ireland GAMSAT scores or the March or September GAMSAT scores be acceptable for entry to GAMSAT Consortium medical schools?
+- Will the March or September GAMSAT scores be acceptable for entry to GAMSAT Consortium medical schools?

-The Ireland and UK GAMSATs are treated the same as the Australian GAMSAT.
 The GAMSAT is now held in March and September and the differentiation between Australia, UK and Ireland has been removed.
-There is a very helpful table on the GAMSAT website that shows the validity of all the GAMSAT tests. http://gamsat.acer.edu.au/
+There is a very helpful table on the GAMSAT website that shows the validity of all the GAMSAT tests. http://gamsat.acer.edu.au/results/currency-of-results.

 - How do I know if my supporting documents have arrived and can I get my original transcripts returned?